Wilhelm Theodor Schiefler: Life

 Starting in 1848 he studied law at the University of Göttingen.
 He became a member of the student fraternity Corps Hannovera.
 After the first exam he took a job as a royal Hanoverian official assessor, and became a doctor of law at the University of Göttingen.
-After working as a judge for several years, he moved to Brazil in 1853 with the intention to get involved in the colonization of the country.
-But the results did not meet his expectations and he chose to specialize in teaching languages.
+After working as a judge for several years, he moved to Brazil with his wife's family in 1853 with the intention of promoting the country's colonization.
+But the circumstances did not meet his expectations and he chose to specialize in teaching languages.

 Subsequently, he worked as a teacher of Latin, Greek, German and English at several private schools in the country and was even reader of the Emperor Pedro II of Brazil.

 In 1858 he was appointed professor of Greek philology at the well known imperial Colégio Pedro II in Rio de Janeiro, Brazil.
 The Colégio Pedro II was the highest and most prestigious school in the country at this time.
 He also became a professor of German language at the Instituto Commercial do Rio de Janeiro in 1860, where he taught at the same time.

-In 1860 his work on the grammar of the German language "Grammatica da lingua alemã" appeared in Portuguese, which contained a new method for translating and learning the German language.
+In 1860 his work on the grammar of the German language "Grammatica da lingua allemã" appeared in Portuguese, which contained a new method for translating and learning the German language.
 He also translated literary works from Portuguese into German and from German into Portuguese.
 In 1865 he published his Portuguese translation of the "Greek grammar" of the German classical scholar Raphael Kühner.
 In 1873 he published his German translation of the geographical description of Brazil written by the Brazilian writer Joaquim Manuel de Macedo.
 His translation of this work was exhibited at the 1873 World Exhibition in Vienna in the Industrial Palace.